 How our Kansas City Swimming Pool Accident Attorney Can Help

-Generally, most pool accident claims involving proving four distinct legal elements:
+Generally, most pool accident claims involve proving four distinct legal elements:

 - The pool owner owed a duty of care to the injured party;

 - The pool owner breached the duty of care and was negligent;

-- The breach caused of a person’s injuries; and,
+- The breach caused a person’s injuries; and,

 - The person sustained damages because of the breach of duty.